 As the leaves start to turn, it’s time to think about blanketing once again.
 If your old blankets are no longer serviceable, you might find yourself shopping for replacements.
 Here are some new choices from leading manufacturers that can help you find the best protection for your horses, without sacrificing style or killing your wallet.
 These are only a sampling of what is out there.
 Check your local tack store or favorite catalog for even more options.
-And be sure to take a look through our slideshow.

 Most blankets today feature synthetic fabrics that offer the combined benefits of durability, wicking properties, breathability, and protection against the environment.
 We are all pretty much familiar with the old staples, cotton and polyester.
 But viscose, polypropylene, nylon, ballistic nylon?
 And what is denier (D)?
 The lingo used in catalogs can be confusing.
 Here’s a quick run-down: